 If both mother & father work for City of Frisco, their leave of absence claims for the new baby or new adoption is a combined total time of 12-weeks leave if each has available FMLA / CLOA balances.

-The leave will not be approved until the Hartford until receives a copy of supporting documentation.
+The leave will not be approved until the Standard until receives a copy of supporting documentation.
 Supporting documentation for your baby bonding or adoption claim is the Verification of Birth facts from the hospital or a copy of the child’s Birth Certificate or adoption confirmation.
 The Verification of Birth Facts is a document the hospital provides you with your child’s legal name, gender, and date of birth.
 Birth Certificates are issued by the County and may take a couple of weeks to come through the mail after the birth of your child.